Estimates the linear correlation (Pearson's r) between two continuous variables

 returns predicted Y' values from a given X value.

-The estimated correlation is from statpsych::ci.cor()
+The estimated correlation is from statpsych::ci.cor(), which uses the

 Fisher r-to-z approach.